amanarora9848/unige-rt1-assignment1/README.md

 1. Implementation A and Implementation K have the same execution times.
 2. Implementation A has more success rate of execution (elaborate in desc.: tokens absolutely correctly delivered) than Implementation L.

+##### Data Collection:
+1. The data of **30** successful runs in randomized environment was collected for both implementations A and K, and the execution times were recorded in the files `data/ImplementationK/randomenv_exec_timesA.csv` and `data/ImplementationK/randomenv_exec_timesK.csv`.
+2. The data of **100** runs in randomized environment was collected for both implementations L and A, and the execution times were recorded in the files `data/ImplementationL/random_10.txt` and `data/ImplementationA/execution_times_randomized_env.csv`.

 ```python
 import os